josancamon19/self-attention-pytorch/README.md

 ![residual](images/residual.png)
 - **Add**:
   - `MultiHeadAttention(pos_enc_input) + pos_enc_input`
-  - each layer outputs the same tokens, but with it's learned changes, modified vector space, we add that to the original embeddings.
+  - The attention layer outputs the input tokens but with it's learned changes, having modified vector space, we take that and add the initial positional_encoded_input.
   - why?
-    - vanishing gradient problem on deep nn
+    - vanishing gradient problem on deep neural networks.
     - but also don't make huge changes right away (stabilization)
     - helps preserve information, original input is not completely changed.
   - so it's like adding the new insights into the initial token embedding